leogarciac/power_saver/README.md

-## POWER SAVER
+# POWER SAVER

-This project is WIP.
-This is a basic setup with a simple functionality.
-Please feel free to work on any issue or ideas.
+This is a simple power saver project build with the help of [aatbip](https://github.com/aatbip).

+## FEATURES

+This power saver project is currently only having a backlight control.